-3.3.1 Council Employees - Businesses and Plant
+3.3.1 Council Staff - Businesses and Plant

-- a) Councillors and Council employees who own or have a financial interest in a business may submit a tender for goods and/or services however, they must declare the conflict of interest to the Chief Executive Officer or as part of their Tender / Offer submission. - b) Council employees who own or have a financial interest in a business cannot directly procure goods and/or services from their own business on behalf of Council. - c) Council employees must declare their financial interest in a business to the Chief Executive Officer on commencement of employment or when they acquire the interest in the business. - d) Council will not hire, lease or contract plant and/or equipment that: - A Council employee owns, leases, or has a financial interest in; - A Council employee's immediate family, or household member, owns, leases, or has a financial interest in; or - A Council employee's business or trust owns, leases, or has a financial interest in.
+- a) Councillors and Council Staff who own or have a financial interest in a business may submit a tender for goods and/or services however, they must declare the conflict of interest to the Chief Executive Officer or as part of their Tender / Offer submission. - b) Council Staff who own or have a financial interest in a business cannot directly procure goods and/or services from their own business on behalf of Council. - c) Council Staff must declare their financial interest in a business to the Chief Executive Officer on commencement of employment or when they acquire the interest in the business. - d) Council will not hire, lease or contract plant and/or equipment that: - a staff member owns, leases, or has a financial interest in; - a staff member's direct family owns, leases, or has a financial interest in; or - a staff member's business or trust owns, leases, or has a financial interest in.